invertase/react-native-firebase/README.md

 1. Why does `full name` and `email` return `null`?
    - Apple only returns the `full name` and `email` on the first login, it will return `null` on the succeeding login so you need to save those data.
    - For testing purposes, to be receive these again, go to your device settings; `Settings > Apple ID, iCloud, iTunes & App Store > Password & Security > Apps Using Your Apple ID`, tap on your app and tap `Stop Using Apple ID`.
 You can now sign-in again and you'll receive the `full name` and `email.

+2. How to change button language?
+    - Native Apple Button component reads language value from CFBundleDevelopmentRegion at Info.plist file.
+By changing CFBundleDevelopmentRegion value you can change default language for component.
+    ```XML
+    <key>CFBundleDevelopmentRegion</key>
+    <string>en</string>
+    ```
+    - For supporting multi language, you can add CFBundleAllowMixedLocalizations key to Info.plist.
+    ```XML
+    <key>CFBundleAllowMixedLocalizations</key>
+    <string>true</string>
+    ```

 ## License